Protocol Details

 Inability to comply with study and/or follow-up procedures.

-Presence of CNS disease, which is symptomatic.
+Presence of central nervous system (CNS disease), which is symptomatic.

 At the Investigator s discretion, receipt of a live vaccine within 4 weeks prior to randomization.
 Efficacy and/or safety of immunization during periods of B-cell depletion have not been adequately studied.
 It is recommended that a participant s vaccination record and possible requirements be reviewed.
 Per the investigator s discretion, the participant may have any required vaccination/booster administered at least 4 weeks prior to the initiation of study treatment.
 Review of the participant s immunization status for the following vaccinations is recommended: tetanus; diphtheria; influenza; pneumococcal polysaccharide; Varicella; measles, mumps and rubella (MMR); and hepatitis B. Participants who are considered to be at high risk for hepatitis B virus (HBV) infection and for whom the investigator has determined that immunization is indicated should complete the entire HBV vaccine series at least 4 weeks prior to participation in the study.